raihanpka/raihanpka/README.md

 My name is Raihan, but my friends often called me "Peka".
 I am currently a second-year student majoring in Computer Science at IPB University.
 My primary interests are Computer Vision, Deep Learning, and Blockchain Technology.

-My passion for technology has been growing since I was 6 years old and that was when I tried installing my some apps on my dad's laptop.
+My passion for technology has been growing since I was 5 years old and that was when I tried installing some apps on my dad's laptop.
 From then on, I would often operate my dad's laptop and also started tinkering with other tech stuff.
 Maybe that's why I chose this computer science major.

 ### Also, I really like music :headphones: